ThoenigAdrian/NeuralNetworksCudaTutorial/Part 3 - Multiple Layers/README.md

 ## 4.1 Request GPU Memory for the shape

 First we calculate the numbers of bytes needed because we are going to need this for the cudaMalloc call.
 Now we also need to transfer the shape array to the GPU memory via cudaMalloc.
-And refactor the cuda a little bit

 ```c